jitsen-design/jitsen-design.github.io/_posts/2018-5-13-DOE _Dataset.md

 This study looks at the relationship of different variables on attendance rates in NYC public high schools, and attempts to extract the effect of school safety in particular.
 The study used five school years beginning 2006-2007, and contained the following variables:

-Academic Expectations
+* Academic Expectations
-Attendance Rate
+* Attendance Rate
-Communications
+* Communications
-DBN
+* DBN
-Engagement
+* Engagement
-Enrollment
+* Enrollment
-Grade
+* Grade
-Graduation Rate 4-Year
-Overall Score
+* Overall Score
-Peer Index
+* Peer Index
-Percentile
+* Percentile
-Principal
+* Principal
-Safety
+* Safety
-Weighted Environment
+* Weighted Environment
-Weighted Regents Pass Rate - English
+* Weighted Regents Pass Rate - English
-Weighted Regents Pass Rate - Math
+* Weighted Regents Pass Rate - Math
-Weighted Regents Pass Rate - U.S. History
+* Weighted Regents Pass Rate - U.S. History

 An intial look at the relationshiop between safety and attendance rates tells us that there is a strong relationship: